-Cancer Cell Biology
+Cancer Cell Biology, Breast Cancer

-Area of interest
+Area of Interest

-In my role as Director I oversee the basic, translational, clinical and population science research at UNC Lineberger.
+In my role as director I oversee the basic, translational, clinical and population science research at UNC Lineberger.
 My laboratory studies signal transduction in normal and neoplastic cells to determine new therapeutic options in a range of cancers including breast, lung, pancreatic, and prostate, as well as leukemias and melanoma.

 We have studied members of the EGF Receptor family for almost 40 years and identified several other tyrosine kinases including MerTK, a kinase that we are studying in the innate immune system as a target that leads to an immunosuppressive tumor micro-environment.
 To inhibit the action of MerTK, we have teamed with UNC Lineberger’s Stephen Frye, PhD, to create small molecule MerTK inhibitors that can reverse immunosuppression and enhance immunotherapy.
 This collaboration has resulted in a UNC start-up company, Meryx, Inc, which now has advanced a candidate to an FDA approved Phase 1 clinical trial in solid tumor patients at UNC and Emory.
-A trial in AML patients is anticipated next year
+A trial in AML patients is anticipated next year.

 - Oliver Max Gardner Award, UNC Board of Governors, 2023

 News and Stories

 Top UNC cancer researcher receives 2023 Oliver Max Gardner Award

 H. Shelton “Shelley” Earp, MD, director of the UNC Lineberger Comprehensive Cancer Center and UNC Cancer Care, received the prestigious Oliver Max Gardner Award.

 Scientific retreat underscores impact and promise of cancer center’s research